Our Local Plan

 Call for Sites

-Following the two Call for Sites held in Spring and Summer 2025, the Council is undertaking a third Call for Sites, inviting any interested party to put forward land they believe may be suitable for housing or economic development.
+Following the two Call for Sites held in Spring and Summer 2025, the Council undertook a third Call for Sites in February - March 2026, inviting any interested party to put forward land they believe may be suitable for housing or economic development.
 You can find out more on the Local Plan Portal.

 What is a Local Plan?